aralphms/SYFAM/README.md

-# Download the current SYFAM Code
+# Download the current Netlogo file of SYFAM and its ODD protocol.